American Bombshell Tawny Jordan Goes Glam In A Short, Sexy Dress On Instagram

 American model Tawny Jordan, who is not only famous for her hot pictures on Instagram but also for her amazing sense of style and good looks, recently took to her page and shared a new picture to wow her fans.

-In the snap, the hottie could be seen dressed up in a short coffee-colored, beaded dress that perfectly hugged her enviable figure.
+In the snap, the hottie could be seen dressed up in a short, gold-colored, beaded dress that perfectly hugged her enviable figure.
 The low-cut neckline of the outfit allowed Tawny to show off an ample amount of cleavage.

-The stunner wore her brunette hair into soft waves, opted for a full face of makeup, comprising nude shades, and accessorized with a pair of stylish black sunglasses to ramp up the glamour.
-The model looked away from the camera and flashed her beautiful smile to strike a pose.
+The stunner wore her brunette hair in soft waves, opted for a full face of makeup comprised of nude shades, and accessorized with a pair of stylish black sunglasses to ramp up the glamour.
+The model looked away from the camera and flashed her beautiful smile as she struck a pose.

-In the caption, Tawny wished her fans a happy weekend and also informed them that the sexy outfit was from the online clothing brand, Fashion Nova, which is a very popular choice among Instagram models from across the globe.
+In the caption, Tawny wished her fans a happy weekend and also informed them that the sexy outfit was from the online clothing brand Fashion Nova, which is a very popular choice among Instagram models from across the globe.

 Within less than a day of posting, the picture has garnered more than 6,500 likes and close to 200 comments in which Tawny’s admirers showered her with numerous compliments.

 Apart from her regular fans and followers, the snap was also liked by some of Tawny’s fellow models and celebs.
-These included, Jessica Killings, Cina, Lynnie Marie, Lyna Beans and Madison Gordon, among others.
+These included Jessica Killings, Cina, Lynnie Marie, Lyna Beans, and Madison Gordon, among others.

 “The most beautiful and gorgeous.
 I like you so much,” one of her fans commented on the picture.